The growing problem of plastic waste and the EcoSIM solution

 Discover the impact the SIM card industry is having on the environment, and how Thales is helping to reduce it with the incorporation of recycled materials.

-Plastic waste is a significant environmental issue, and the SIM card industry contributes to the problem with over 4 billion cards produced annually.
+Plastic waste is a major environmental challenge, and the SIM card industry contributes to it through the production of more than 4 billion SIM cards each year.

 A rising tide of plastic waste